tfgrid-studio/tfgrid-docs/docs/cli/context-system.md

    - No context file needed
 3. If count > 1:
    - Check context file
-   - If missing: Prompt to switch
+   - If missing: Prompt to select
 4. If count == 0:
    - Show help to deploy
 ```